Benawi/CRUD-PHP/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank CS Program for providing me with this great chance
+I would like to thank the CS Program for providing me with this great chance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>